Polygraph Exams and Pre-Employment Screening in Law Enforcement

-How Polygraph Exams Work and Why You Shouldn't Be Nervous About Them
+How Polygraph Exams Work and Why They Shouldn't Make You Nervous

 The Polygraph Exam Process

 The pre-employment examination typically starts with a pre-exam questionnaire.

 The questionnaire is similar to the supplemental application that most agencies require candidates to complete prior to screening.
-The pre-exam, though, is often far more in-depth.
+The pre-exam is often much more in-depth, however.

-The questions are broken up into sections, and the applicant provides written answers in the book.
-Generally, it will take a new candidate up to two hours to complete the booklet.
-For prior law enforcement or corrections officers and military personnel, it may take even longer due to more relevant questions about their past employment.
+The questions are broken up into sections in a booklet, and the applicant provides written answers.
+It generally takes a new candidate up to two hours to complete the entire booklet.
+It might take prior law enforcement, corrections officers, and military personnel even longer because they're dealing with more relevant questions about their past employment.

-Applicants can expect to answer questions about past drug use, criminal behavior and employment history.
-They may also be asked to disclose information about the frequency and quantity of their use of alcohol, as well as other issues that, while not illegal, may indicate personality traits or habits that are less than desirable in police employment.
+Applicants can expect to answer questions about past drug use, criminal behavior, and employment history.
+They might be asked to disclose information about the frequency and quantity of their use of alcohol, as well as other issues that, while not illegal, could indicate personality traits or habits that are less than desirable in police employment.

-After completing the questionnaire, the actual polygraph exam will begin.
-The applicant dons a blood pressure cuff and other devices that are connected to the testing instrument.
+The actual polygraph exam will begin after the applicant completes the questionnaire.
+She'll wear a blood pressure cuff and other devices that are connected to the testing instrument.
 The examiner will get a baseline reading of vital signs.

 The examiner will then ask a series of yes or no questions that are already known to be true.
-For example, if the applicant's name is Robert, the examiner would ask "Is your name Robert," to which Robert would answer yes.
-Similarly, the applicant will be asked other yes or no questions about already known information and will be instructed to lie purposefully.
-In this way, the examiner can establish a record with which he or she can compare the results of the actual test.
+For example, if the applicant's name is Robert, the examiner would ask, "Is your name Robert?" and Robert would answer yes.
+Then the applicant will be instructed to lie purposefully.
+This lets the examiner establish a record with which he can compare the results of the actual test.

 After establishing the baseline and control questions, the actual exam begins.
 Surprisingly, this usually takes the least amount of time.
-The applicant will be asked a series of yes or no questions based on the answers he gave in the pre-exam questionnaire.
+The applicant will again be asked a series of yes-or-no questions based on the answers she gave in the pre-exam questionnaire.

-The purpose of the employment polygraph test is, of course, simply to determine whether or not a candidate is being truthful on his or her job application.
-Any indication of deception may be cause for disqualification from consideration for employment.
+The purpose of the employment polygraph test is basically to determine whether a candidate has been truthful on her job application.
+Any indication of deception can be cause for disqualification from consideration for employment.

-Answers from the pre-exam questionnaire may also indicate background disqualifiers especially if they show previously undetected serious crimes or if the answers are different than those given on the supplemental application.
+Answers from the pre-exam questionnaire might also indicate background disqualifiers, especially if they show previously undetected serious crimes or if the answers are different from those given on the supplemental application.

 Do Polygraph Exams Really Work?

-With that being said, the principle of the test requires that the subject knows they are lying and that they care that they are being deceptive.
-There are members of the population for whom lying has no bearing on their conscience and, therefore, will be less likely to show the types of physiological responses the instrument is designed to measure.
+The principle of the test requires that the subject knows she's lying, and that she cares about being deceptive.
+There are members of the population for whom lying has no bearing on their conscience and they'll therefore be less likely to show the types of physiological responses the instrument is designed to measure.

-While some minor past indiscretions can be forgiven, you don't want to start a new career on a dishonest note, and most departments will punish lying faster than any other infraction.
+You don't want to start a new career on a dishonest note.
+Most departments will punish lying faster than any other infraction.
 As Aesop said, honesty is always the best policy, especially when it comes to lie detection and the employment process.